ronnieholm/Bugfree.Spo.ExternalSharingCenter/doc/user-guide.md

 Based on the provided end date, ESC reminds inviters when a sharing is about to end and when it has ended.
-As a rule of thumb, mails are sent to whomever invited the user.
-In case that user no longer exist, one of the users from the site collection's Owner's group becomes the new recipient of the mail.
+As a rule of thumb, mails are sent to whoever invited the user.
+In case that user no longer exists, one of the users from the site collection's Owner's group becomes the new recipient of the mail.